 From time to time, we may enter into hedging transactions with respect to one or more of our assets or liabilities.
 Our hedging activities may include entering into interest rate swaps, caps and floors, options to purchase these items and futures and forward contracts.
-Income from a hedging transaction, including gain from the sale or disposition of such a transaction, that is clearly and timely identified as a hedging transaction as specified in the Internal Revenue Code will not constitute gross income and thus will be exempt from the 95% gross income test to the extent such a hedging transaction is entered into on or after January 1, 2005, and will not constitute gross income and thus will be exempt from the 75% gross income test to the extent such hedging transaction, entered into on or prior to July 30, 2008.
+Income from a hedging transaction, including gain from the sale or disposition of such a transaction, that is clearly and timely identified as a hedging transaction as specified in the Internal Revenue Code will not constitute gross income and thus will be exempt from the 95% gross income test to the extent such a hedging transaction is entered into on or after January 1, 2005, and will not constitute gross income and thus will be exempt from the 75% gross income test to the extent such hedging transaction is entered into on or prior to July 30, 2008.
 Income and gain from a hedging transaction, including gain from the sale or disposition of such a transaction, entered into on or prior to July 30, 2008 will be treated as nonqualifying income for purposes of the 75% income test.
 Income and gain from a hedging transaction, including gain from the sale or disposition of such a transaction, entered into prior to January 1, 2005 will be qualifying income for purposes of the 95% gross income test.
-The term "hedging transaction," as used above, generally means any transaction we enter into in the normal course of our business (1) primarily to manage risk of interest rate changes or fluctuations with respect to borrowings made or to be made by us to acquire or carry real estate assets, and (2) for hedging transactions entered into after July 30, 2008, the term also included transactions made primarily to manage the risk of currency fluctuations with respect to an item of qualifying income under the 75% or 95% gross income test (or any property which generates such income and gain).
-To the extent that we do not properly identify such transactions as hedges or we hedge with other types of financial instruments, or hedge other types of indebtedness, the income from those transactions is not likely to be treated as qualifying income for purposes of the gross income tests.
-We intend to structure any hedging transactions in a manner that does not jeopardize our status as a REIT.
+The term "hedging transaction," as used above, generally means any transaction we enter into in the normal course of our business (1) primarily to manage risk of interest rate changes or fluctuations with respect to borrowings made or to be made by us to acquire or carry real estate assets, and (2) for hedging transactions entered into after July 30, 2008, the term also included transactions made primarily to manage the risk of currency fluctuations with respect to an item of qualifying income tent 75% or 95% gross income test (or any property which generates such income and gain).
+To the extent that we do not properly identify such transactions as hedges or we hedge with other types of financial instruments, or hedge other types of indebtedness, the income fr

 We have made investments in certain entities located outside the United States, and from time to time, we may acquire additional properties outside the United States, through a taxable REIT subsidiary or otherwise.
 These acquisitions could cause us to incur foreign currency gains or losses.
 Prior to July 30, 2008, the characterization of any such foreign currency gains for purposes of the REIT gross income tests was unclear, although the IRS had indicated that REITs may apply the principles of proposed Treasury Regulations to determine whether such foreign currency gain constitutes qualifying income under the REIT income tests.
 As a result, we anticipated that any foreign currency gain we recognized relating to rents we receive from any property located outside of the United States was qualifying income for purposes of the 75% and 95% gross income tests.
-Any foreign currency gains recognized after July 30, 2008 to the extent attributable to specified items of qualifying income or gain, or specified qualifying assets, however, generally will not constitute gross income for purposes of the 75% and 95% gross income tests.
+Any foreign currency gains recognized after July 30, 2008 to the extent attributable to specified items of qualifying income or gain, or specified qualifying assets, however, generally will not constitute gross income for purposes of the 75% and 95% gross income tests and will be exempt from these tests.